lamHoussam/DocsCreator/Readme.md

 ## Generated Markdown
-Each Markdown file will have the following sections:
+Each Markdown file will has the following sections:

 * Class definition
+* Serialized Members
+* Public Members
-* Properties (serialized members)
+* Public Properties
-* Methods
+* Public Methods

-The class definition will include the class name, base class (if any), and description (if any).
+The class definition will include the class name, base class (if any), implemented interfaces (if any) and description (if any).

-The properties section will include a list of serialized members (i.e. private fields marked with the `[SerializeField]` attribute), along with their types and descriptions.
+The serialized members section will include a list of serialized members (i.e. private fields marked with the `[SerializeField]` attribute), along with their types and descriptions.

+The public members section will include a list of public members, along with their types and descriptions.

+The properties section will include a list of public properties (i.e. ```public float Value => value``` or `public int Test { get; set; }`) , along with their types and descriptions.

-The methods section will include a list of public methods, along with their signatures and descriptions (if any).
+The methods section will include a list of public methods, along with their signatures and descriptions.

 ## Contributing